(Click di image wey dey above to watch video of dis lesson)

 For developers to implement function calling for agents, you need:

-Initialize LLM wey fit do function calling:
+Initialize an LLM wey dey support function calling:

 # Make we start di Azure OpenAI client